The name may have changed, but Bank Australia – formerly bankmecu – is still providing valuable savings options to individuals all over Australia.

 - Pension Access.
 Designed specifically for senior Australians, this account provides a way to manage everyday spending without any monthly fees, transactions fees or balance requirements.
 Plus you earn a nominal interest rate on your balance, even though you have full access to your funds at ATMs, online and over the phone.

-What high interest savings accounts offered by Bank Australia (bankmecu)?
+What high interest savings accounts can Bank Australia (bankmecu) provide?

 - Online Saver.
 Being accessible only online, this savings account offers a higher interest rate than Bank of Australia’s other high interest savings accounts.
 When it is time to make a withdrawal or deposit, you will need to transfer the money from one of the bank’s transaction accounts.